Jacques’ question to John changed the world. We saw the blue sky and the birds were singing again.

 And this is where Roberto makes his entrée.

 Roberto is Paris and Paris is Roberto.
-The little dark haired mustachioed Argentinian man who invaded our lives completely.
+The little dark-haired mustachioed Argentinian man invaded our lives completely.
 He was us and we were him.
 Whenever I think of our apartments in Paris, it’s with Roberto.
 Whenever I think of our primitive fermette dans l’Indre, not far from les châteaux de la Loire, it’s with Roberto.
 When I think of such and such a piece of music, I often think of how Roberto liked it or didn’t like it.
 His wit, his total absence of any kind of pretentiousness or ambition, his sensitivity, but above all his sense of humor made him unique.
-He knew about everything without ever having gotten a university degree of any kind.
+He knew about everything without ever having received a university degree of any kind.
 He started some subject but got bored immediately and dropped out.
 He had friends who were well-known intellectuals in Buenos Aires but who lived in Paris.
 One of his friends was the Italian writer Italo Calvino, who lent him his house in northern Italy over a summer vacation, including the chauffeur and the staff of servants.

 Roberto tutoyer’ed everybody.
-I can not ever remember his saying vous to me, even when I barely knew him and, funniest of all, barely understood his heavily accented French.
+I can not ever remember his saying vous to me, even when I barely knew him and, funniest of all, I barely understood his heavily accented French.
 At first I thought I would never get to understand this funny little Argentinian guy.
 After some time I didn’t even think of it as a foreign accent.
 It was Roberto, that’s all.
 He never learned to say comme in French.
 It was always como in Spanish.

 He was an ardent music lover and a good pianist, and usually could afford to rent a piano.